- Introducing Deskpro

 See the section on Permission Groups for more details.

-In the Properties tab, you can select what zones the Agent can use.
+In the Properties tab, you can select what Access the Agent can use.

-Granting Admin zone access means that the Agent is an Admin and can use the Admin interface.
+Granting Administrator access means that the Agent is an Admin and can use the Admin interface.
 Note that there is no way to customize Admin permissions; Admin access is all or nothing.

-Granting Report zone access enables the Agent to use the Reports interface to view statistics and charts about your helpdesk’s Tickets, Agents’ performance, billing, etc.
+Granting Reports Administrator access enables the Agent to use the Reports interface to view statistics and charts about your helpdesk’s Tickets, Agents’ performance, billing, etc.

 Agent permissions for Tickets and Chats are also limited by Departments: see the section on Department Permissions for details.